chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     localhost (not over the network) or over an encrypted connection.

-* *DigestAuthenticationProvider.digestAlg* :
-    (Java system property: **zookeeper.DigestAuthenticationProvider.digestAlg**)
-     **New in 3.7.0:**
-    Set ACL digest algorithm.
-The default value is: `SHA1` which will be deprecated in the future for security issues.
-    Set this property the same value in all the servers.

-    - How to support other more algorithms?
-        - modify the `java.security` configuration file under `$JAVA_HOME/jre/lib/security/java.security` by specifying:
-             `security.provider.<n>=<provider class name>`.

-             ```
-             For example:
-             set zookeeper.DigestAuthenticationProvider.digestAlg=RipeMD160
-             security.provider.3=org.bouncycastle.jce.provider.BouncyCastleProvider
-             ```

-        - copy the jar file to `$JAVA_HOME/jre/lib/ext/`.

-             ```
-             For example:
-             copy bcprov-jdk15on-1.60.jar to $JAVA_HOME/jre/lib/ext/
-             ```

-    - How to migrate from one digest algorithm to another?
-        - 1. Regenerate `superDigest` when migrating to new algorithm.
-        - 2. `SetAcl` for a znode which already had a digest auth of old algorithm.

 * *X509AuthenticationProvider.superUser* :
     (Java system property: **zookeeper.X509AuthenticationProvider.superUser**)
     The SSL-backed way to enable a ZooKeeper ensemble